Under section 42 of the Dog Control Act 1996:

 If you get your dog part way through the year you may pay part year fees.
 These are charged for the number of complete months left in the registration year and must be paid in one sum.
 We can also back-date fees if needed.

-Rural dog discounts apply to any dog kept on a property that has a rating code of three or four, or other approved rural property.
+Rural fees apply to any dog kept on a property that has a rating code of three or four*, or other approved rural property.

 What does my registration fee get used for?